Go Back

 Copied

-Tropical Storm Erin could rapidly strengthen into a powerful hurricane this weekend as it approaches the northern Caribbean and Bahamas, but it could still be a few days before it reaches hurricane status, AccuWeather meteorologists warn.
+Tropical Storm Erin could rapidly strengthen into a powerful hurricane this weekend as it approaches the northern Caribbean and Bahamas, but it could still be a couple of days before it reaches hurricane status, AccuWeather meteorologists warn.

 Erin has already proven its potential by producing deadly flash flooding in the Cabo Verde Islands this past weekend, around the time it developed.